mcgarc/mcgarc.github.io/recipes/dal.md

 cooked.
 You're going to put this into the lentils so it should probably be over-seasoned to the taste.

 Once the lentils are creamy add the onion mix.
-You can either leave bubbling for another ten minutes or turn off the heat and reheat when ready.
+Leave with the heat off and lid on for 5mins then serve, or longer and reheat to serve as needed.

 ## Cheating